spree/spree/guides/content/developer/core/products.markdown

 of material used, as well as the type of fit the shirt is.

-Product properties should not be confused with <%= link_to "option values", "#option-types-and-option-values" %>, which are used when defining
+Product properties should not be confused with <%= link_to "option values", "products", "option-types-and-option-values" %>, which are used when defining
-<%= link_to "variants", "#variants" %> for a product.
+<%= link_to "variants","products", "variants" %> for a product.
 Properties are for a product,
 while option values are for variants.

 You can retrieve the value for a property on a `Product` object by calling the